-(1) A Trigger NOTAM shall be originated when an AIP amendment or an AIP supplement is published in accordance with AIRAC procedures.

-(2) A NOTAM shall be originated and issued promptly whenever the information to be distributed is of a temporary nature and of short duration or when operationally significant permanent changes or temporary changes of long duration are made at short notice, except for extensive text or graphics.

-(3) A NOTAM shall be originated and issued concerning the following information-

-- (a) establishment, closure or significant changes in operation of aerodrome or heliport or runways; - (b) establishment, withdrawal and significant changes in operation of aeronautical services; - (c) establishment, withdrawal and significant changes in operational capability of radio navigation and air-ground communication services including interruption or return to operation, change of frequencies, change in notified hours of service, change of identification, change of orientation or directional aids, change of location, power increase or decrease amounting to 50 per cent or more, change in broadcast schedules or contents, or irregularity or unreliability of operation of any radio navigation and air-ground communication services or limitations of relay stations including operational impact, affected service, frequency and area; - (d) unavailability of back-up and secondary systems, having a direct operational impact; - (e) establishment, withdrawal or significant changes made to visual aids;
+- (1) A Trigger NOTAM shall be originated when an AIP amendment or an AIP supplement is published in accordance with AIRAC procedures. - (2) A NOTAM shall be originated and issued promptly whenever the information to be distributed is of a temporary nature and of short duration or when operationally significant permanent changes or temporary changes of long duration are made at short notice, except for extensive text or graphics. - (3) A NOTAM shall be originated and issued concerning the following information - (a) establishment, closure or significant changes in operation of aerodrome or heliport or runways; - (b) establishment, withdrawal and significant changes in operation of aeronautical services; - (c) establishment, withdrawal and significant changes in operational capability of radio navigation and air-ground communication services including interruption or return to operation, change of frequencies, change in notified hours of service, change of identification, change of orientation or directional aids, change of location, power increase or decrease amounting to 50 per cent or more, change in broadcast schedules or contents, or irregularity or unreliability of operation of any radio navigation and air-ground communication services or limitations of relay stations including operational impact, affected service, frequency and area; - (d) unavailability of back-up and secondary systems, having a direct operational impact; - (e) establishment, withdrawal or significant changes made to visual aids;

-- (f) interruption of or return to operation of major components of aerodrome lighting systems; - (g) establishment, withdrawal or significant changes made to procedures for air navigation services; - (h) occurrence or correction of major defects or impediments in the manoeuvring area; - (i) changes to and limitations on availability of fuel, oil and oxygen; - (j) major changes to search and rescue facilities and services available; - (k) establishment, withdrawal or return to operation of hazard beacons marking obstacles to air navigation; - (l) changes in regulations requiring immediate action, such as prohibited areas for search and rescue action; - (m) presence of hazards which affect air navigation including obstacles, military exercises, displays, fireworks, sky lanterns, rocket debris, races and major parachuting events outside promulgated sites; - (n) planned laser emissions, laser displays and search lights if pilots' night vision is likely to be impaired; - (o) erecting or removal of, or changes to, obstacles to air navigation in the take-off or climb, missed approach, approach areas and runway strip; - (p) establishment or discontinuance including activation or deactivation as applicable, or changes in the status of prohibited, restricted or danger areas;
+- (f) interruption of or return to operation of major components of aerodrome lighting systems; - (g) establishment, withdrawal or significant changes made to procedures for air navigation services; - (h) occurrence or correction of major defects or impediments in the manoeuvring area; - (i) changes to and limitations on availability of fuel, oil and oxygen; - (j) major changes to search and rescue facilities and services available; - (k) establishment, withdrawal or return to operation of hazard beacons marking obstacles to air navigation; - (l) changes in regulations requiring immediate action, such as prohibited areas for search and rescue action; - (m) presence of hazards not otherwise promulgated, which affect air navigation (including obstacles, military exercises and operations, intentional and unintentional radio frequency interferences, rocket launches, displays, fireworks, sky lanterns, rocket debris, races and major parachuting events; - (n) conflict zones which affect air navigation (to include information that is as specific as possible regarding the nature and extent of threats of that conflict and its consequences for civil aviation); - (o) planned laser emissions, laser displays and search lights if pilots' night vision is likely to be impaired; - (p) erecting or removal of, or changes to, obstacles to air navigation in the take-off or climb, missed approach, approach areas and runway strip; - (q) establishment or discontinuance including activation or deactivation as applicable, or changes in the status of prohibited, restricted or danger areas;